The Holy Spirit (3 Views)

 5. The coming of God as Holy Spirit into our lives is always and simultaneously both individual and corporate.
 There is no such thing as a lone Christian, living in his or her own relation with God in splendid isolation.

-— The Rev. Arnold B. Come, formerly president of San Francisco Theological Seminary, now retired and living in Greenbrae, Calif.
+— The late Rev. Arnold B. Come was formerly president of San Francisco Theological Seminary.

 “The Spirit Could Turn Us Around”